What is New in Wallarm Node 6.x and 0.14.x¶

-This document describes the changelog for the NGINX Node 5.x and Native Node 0.x major versions.
-If upgrading from older major node versions, you can rely on this document.
+This changelog covers updates for NGINX Node 6.x and Native Node 0.14.x+.
+If upgrading from an older version, refer to this document.

 For the detailed changelog on minor versions of the Wallarm Node, refer to the NGINX Node artifact inventory or Native Node artifact inventory.